arbi56/CompoundCalculator/README.md

     M + 2(Na - H) + H+  => [M + 2Na - 2H + H]+  => [M + 2Na - H]+

-which would otherwise need an unique mass for 2Na-H. The approach also means that the same list of compounds and adducts can be used for both positive and negative modes, the only difference being whether the proton mass is added or subtracted.
+which would otherwise need a unique mass for 2Na-H. The approach also means that the same list of compounds and adducts can be used for both positive and negative modes, the only difference being whether the proton mass is added or subtracted.

-The core modification names and masses are stored in the Composition class as a dictionary, e.g. {....;'Na-H':21.981944;....} and initailized in the cell that defines the class:
+The core modification names and masses are stored in the Composition class as a dictionary, e.g. {....;'Na-H':21.981944;....} and initialized in the cell that defines the class:

     Composition.Mods = {...}.
 The dictionary can be modified to add different adducts and/or modifications.

 The calculator generates two lists that are later combined:
-- **adduct** forms are calculated by taking combinations of the allowed adduct forms up to a maximum number of modifications so it can calculate mixed forms such as [M + Na + K -H]+
+- **adduct** forms are calculated by taking combinations of the allowed adduct forms up to a maximum number of modifications so it can calculate mixed forms such as [M + Na + K - H]+
 - **compounds** are calculated by successively adding new forms generated by applying modifications to all of the compounds already in the list.
 This is performed in different steps as described below

 ## Compound generation
-The base compounds are specified as a list of (name, mass) tuples which allows the main compound and specific modifications, such as the loss of C2H4 in vinpocetin, to be considered.
+Base compounds are provided as a list of (name, mass) tuples which specifies the main compound(s) but allows other components or specific modifications, such as the loss of C2H4 in Vinpocetin, to be considered.

 Additional compounds are generated in steps, each of which extends the list by adding a different form of modification to those compounds already in the list.
 The stages are:

 1. **Phase 1 mods** Generally these are oxidative products such as -OH, -(OH)2,... etc. and are applied to the main compounds.
 The default list of modifications includes 'COOH' which corresponds to the conversion of -CH3 to -COOH that occurs in ibuprofen.
 Multiple modifications of the same kind are calculated but different kinds are not combined.
 2. **Phase 2 mods** These are conjugates such as glucuronides and sulphates and are applied to the base compounds and their phase 1 metabolites.
 As with phase 1 metabolites, multiple modifications of the same kind are calculated but different kinds are not combined.
-3. **Multimers and heterodimers** Multimers for each compound in the extended list are calculated up to a user specified limit, typically 2 or 3.
+3. **Multimers and heterodimers** Multimers for each compound in the extended list are calculated up to a user-specified limit, typically 2 or 3.
 If desired, the program can also calculate 'heterodimers', i.e. dimers formed by combining two different compounds rather than two of the same kind, i.e. A + B cf. 2A.

 ## Ion generation
 The final list of masses is generated by combining each of the compounds with each of the adducts and either adding or subtracting a proton.
+In some cases clusters of the adducts themselves can be observed, for example, clusters of sodium and potassium formates with or without the main analyte (JChromA 2019(1600)-174).
+These forms can be incorporated as neutral molecules, subject to mass limits and the existence of specific components, prior to de/protonation and without further adduct addition.

 As shown in the Notebook, it is convenient to specify the polarity and use it to determine whether to add or subtract the proton mass, but also to specify the metabolites and limits.
-This is useful since some metabolites, espcially glucronides and sulphates, are generally more intense in negative mode.
+This is useful since some metabolites, especially glucuronides and sulphates, are often more intense in negative mode.

+## Summary
+The compounds, parameters used and results are summarized in a cell that also save this information in a single line that can be written to the output file.

 # Output
 The Notebook can save masses less than an upper limit to a text file named according to the base name and the polarity; existing files will be overwritten.
+The file name used is based on the compound names, the polarity and whether the XIC format is used; it can optionally include the date and time the list was generated as a string YYMMDD_HHMMSS.

 A parameter ('write_locally') determines whether the file will be in the same location as the notebook or in a user-specified directory.
-The former is useful with Google's 'CoLab' since the file exists in a local, temporary wokspace from which it can be downloaded.
-The cell that implements the user-specified path code uses the python 'os' library to generate the output directory path based on a list of directory and sub-directory names in a platform-indpendent manner.
+The former is useful with Google's 'CoLab' since the file exists in a local, temporary workspace from which it can be downloaded.
+The cell that implements the user-specified path code uses the python 'os' library to generate the output directory path based on a list of directory and sub-directory names in a platform-independent manner.

+The first line of the output file contains the conditions string prefixed with a '#' character.

 The output can be in two forms:
 1. mass, name: a simple tab-separated list
-2. mass, xic width, name: a tab-delimited file that is designed for use with the PeakView 'Extract Ion Chormatograms' commmand which can accept external lists in the format (via 'Import')
+2. mass, XIC width, name: a tab-delimited file that is designed for use with the PeakView 'Extract Ion Chromatograms' command which can accept external lists in the format (via 'Import')

 # Instructions
-All of the user-defined parameters, incluing output file location, are set in the "Setup" section.
+All of the user-defined parameters, including output file location, are set in the "Setup" section.
 When the parameters have been set the code can be executed with "Run selected cell and all below".

 The parameters (with examples) are:

-- base_compounds = (Identifier,  MW) , e.g. [('Ibu', 206.1307)] see code for more examples
+- base_compounds = (Identifier,  MW)      e.g. [('Ibu', 206.1307)] see code for more examples
 - multimer_limit = 3                     # maximum multimer count
 - max_adduct_count = 3             # total number of adducts allowed
 - ionization = 'negative'              # only 'negative' changes the settings...anything else is 'positive'
 - include_hetero_dimers = True    # if True, calculate dimers of *different* compounds
+- include_adducts_as_compounds = False     #if True, adducts meeting the following conditions are appended to the compound list
+- max_adduct_as_compound_mass = 800    # upper mass for 'compounds as adducts'
+- adduct_as_compound_must_have = CH2O2  # adducts added as compounds must include this (e.g. formates)

 Output parameters.
 The default file name is based on the first compound name and the polarity selected but 'base_name' can be anything